Federated Learning in the Presence of Adversarial Client Unavailability: Minimax lower bounds

-We have shown in Theorems \ref{thm:nonconvex} and \ref{thm:strongly_convex} that the lower bound in~\prettyref{eq:lower_bound} can be attained by simple variants of the standard FedAvg and FedProx algorithm with only access to noisy gradients and even when the adversary can adaptively choose $\calS_t$ based on all the past history information.
-Combining this result with~\prettyref{thm:nonconvex-lb-dropout-G} implies that $\epsilon \left( G^2 + \sigma^2 \right)$ is minimax optimal.
+We have shown in Theorems \ref{thm:nonconvex} and \ref{thm:strongly_convex} that the lower bounds in~\prettyref{eq:lower_bound_0} and~\prettyref{eq:lower_bound} can be attained (up to a constant factor) by simple variants of the standard FedAvg and FedProx with only access to noisy gradients and even when the adversary can adaptively choose $\calS_t$ based on all the history information.